kaaaaraaaan/library-management-system/README.md

 - JWT-based authentication and role-based authorization (`ADMIN`, `LIBRARIAN`, `MEMBER`).
 - Search, filtering, sorting, and pagination on Book, Member, and Loan endpoints using Spring Data `Specification` + `Pageable`.
-- Well-documented REST API with consistent `ApiResponse<T>` envelope.
+- Well-documented REST API with consistent `ApiResponse<T>` envelope and interactive Swagger UI.

 ### Additional Features (5 implemented — exceeds the minimum of 3)
 1. **File upload/download** — book cover image upload, served as a static resource.